 Franziska Meier is a research scientist at the Max-Planck Institute for Intelligent Systems since August 2016.
 She is also a postdoctoral researcher with Dieter Fox at the University of Washington, Seattle, since February 2017.
 Before that she was a PhD student at the University of Southern California.
 She defended her thesis on “Probabilistic Machine Learning for Robotics” in 2016, under the supervision of Prof. Stefan Schaal.
 Prior to her PhD studies, she received her Diploma in Computer Science from the Technical University of Munich and attended the Georgia Institute of Technology as graduate student in Computer Science.
-Her research focuses on machine learning for robotics, with a special emphasis on incremental learning for control.
+Her research interests lie at the intersection of machine learning and robotics, with a special emphasis on continuous learning for intelligent agents.

 One challenge towards autonomous manipulation is to cope with uncertainty and noise in the sensory-motor system of the robot and the environment.
 We argue that such a system requires to close feedback control loops in novel ways, using predictive models and leveraging previous experiences.